Skip to contents

 The first tab provides an overview of the analysis results.

-Value boxes at the top display five metrics in a row of equal-width cards, each with a colored border and matching label: number of samples analyzed, number of transcripts found, total read count, number of blank reads, and number of decorated reads.
+Value boxes at the top display five metrics: number of samples analyzed, number of transcripts found, total read count, number of blank reads, and number of decorated reads.

 Read Classification plot shows the distribution of read categories (decorated, blank, unclassified).
 Three views are available via the “Classification view” dropdown: